GuidesAdvancedBlue-Green Deployments

 Testing with curl

-To test your Green environment before swapping:
+To test your Green slot before swapping:

 curl -H "x-fc-green-deployment: <your-unique-value>" https://your-service.com